General Rules

 11. FAILURE TO FULFIL A LEAGUE FIXTURE

 11.2.
-Failing to fulfil a fixture is defined as not turning up for a league match with at least three players for all Summer and Winter teams regardless of the Rule Set.
+Failing to fulfil a fixture is defined as not turning up for a league match with a sufficient number of players.

 11.3.
 Teams will be fined £30 for not fulfilling a fixture on the first occasion during a season.

 11.4.
-Teams will be fined £30 for not fulfilling a fixture on the second occasion during the same season and risk the possibility of been expelled from the league.
+Teams will be fined £30 for not fulfilling a fixture on the second occasion during the same season and risk the possibility of being expelled from the league.

 11.5.
 In fairness to the rest of the teams in the league, where necessary the Committee will do its utmost to get any games played.

 11.6.
-Any team who fails to fulfil a league fixture during the last three weeks of any season risk the possibility of been banned for the following season.
+Any team who fails to fulfil a league fixture during the last three weeks of any season risks the possibility of being banned for the following season.

 11.7.
-If a team is deemed by the Committee to have deliberately failed to fulfil its fixture(s), then that team and all its players risk the possibility of been banned for the following season or any other action the Committee feel appropriate.
+If a team is deemed by the Committee to have deliberately failed to fulfil its fixture(s), then that team and all its players risk the possibility of being banned for the following season or any other action the Committee feels appropriate.

 11.8.
-Where a team fails to fulfil a competitions fixture, no action will be taken other than the innocent team progressing to the next round of the competition.
+Where a team fails to fulfil a competition fixture, no action will be taken other than the innocent team progressing to the next round of the competition.

 12. PLAYER REGISTRATION